isw-kudos/kudos-docs/docs/boards/howto/manage-licences.md

 # Manage Licences

-Licence management is available at an organisation level for Kudos Boards.
+Licence management is available at an organisation level for Huddo Boards.

-To access these settings, sign in to Kudos Boards as an administrator of your organisation.
+To access these settings, sign in to Huddo Boards as an administrator of your organisation.
 Click your profile image and then `Admin Settings`:

 ![](/assets/boards/config-manage_org_new.png)